MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 ### Vector data sources

 Vector Databases are a novel type of database designed specifically for storing Vectors and facilitating efficient search over them.
 They return the most relevant results for a user’s query.
 The vector search feature in a vector database enables retrieval-augmented generation to harness LLMs and custom data or domain-specific information.
 This process involves extracting pertinent information from a custom data source and integrating it into the model request through prompt engineering.
 Prior to sending a request to the LLM, the user input/query/request is also transformed into an embedding, and vector search techniques are employed to locate the most similar embeddings within the database.
-You can register named data sources with the planner and then specify the name[s] of the data sources they wish to augment the prompt with in the prompts config.json.

 ## Enhanced reasoning